TannerFrandsen/tethysapp-wildatlas/README.md

   - [Testing](#testing)

 # Purpose

 - Wild Atlas is an interactive wildlife tracker Tethys application.
 It allows users to log, view, and manage animal sightings on a map, with support for custom animal icons and geospatial data.
-- This was developed in part for the Tethys Summit 2025.
+- This was developed, in part, for the Tethys Summit 2025.

 ## Features
 - Add new animal sightings with date, time, location, and animal type.
 - View all past sightings in a sorted table.
 - Interactive map displaying animal sightings with custom icons.
-- Dynamic starting map extents based on all entered sightings.
+- Dynamic starting map fitted to include all entered sightings.
 - Manage animal types and their associated icons.
 - Persistent storage using a PostGIS-enabled PostgreSQL database.
 - REST API endpoint for deleting sightings (with token authentication).